International Plant Protection Convention: International Plant Health Conference

 The first annual International Plant Health Conference was organized by the FAO and set to be hosted by the Finnish Government in Helsinki 28 June–July 1, 2021.
 However, on 9 February 2021 it was cancelled due to the ongoing pandemic.

 Commission on Phytosanitary Measures

 The fifteenth session of the Commission on Phytosanitary Measures (CPM) was held 16 March, 18 March and 1 April 2021 virtually over Zoom.

 ePhyto

 The IPPC created and administers the ePhyto system, the international electronic phytosanitary certificate standard. ePhyto has been very widely adopted – as of January 2023 three million ePhyto certificates have been exchanged between exporting and importing partner states.

+Activities

+IPPC convenes consultative committees and forms international standards.
+This includes standards on food irradiation.

+Haack et al., 2014 find the IPPC has been successful in reducing wood boring beetle infestation of wood packaging material in shipments entering the United States.